Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-1/README.md

 1. If you havent already install globally the Express application generator using `npm install express-generator -g`

-1. Execute this command to create the lab-project `express --view=pug --git lab-project && cd lab-project`
+1. Execute one of these commands to create the lab-project
+    1. This works if you have npm > 5.x
+         ``` express --view=pug --git lab-project && cd lab-project```
+    1. Or split it out into two commands instead of using &&

 1. Execute the command `npm install`

-1. Start the server `nodemon start`
+1. If you havent already, install `nodemon` globally.
+This way you can start projects using `nodemon` - which will automatically restart the server when you make changes.

+1. Update the scripts entry to use nodemon instead of node:
+    ```   "start": "nodemon ./bin/www" ```

 1. Visit the site at http://localhost:3000

 1. Notice the text on the screen.
 Look at the generated folder structure and code and find this code.